Skip to content

 From the Controller

-Larajax provides a global ajax() helper that returns an instance of the Larajax\Classes\AjaxResponse class.
-This response object lets you compose multiple instructions into a single server response and describe exactly how the browser should react.
+Larajax provides a global ajax() helper that returns a Larajax\Classes\AjaxResponse instance.
+This response object lets you compose multiple instructions into a single response, describing exactly how the browser should react.

-Instead of returning raw JSON and handling everything manually on the client, you describe the outcome of the action directly in the controller.
+Instead of returning raw JSON and handling it manually on the client, you describe the outcome directly in the controller.

 function onSave()